Whoaa512/starred/README.md

 ## TypeScript

+- [web-infra-dev/rsdoctor](https://github.com/web-infra-dev/rsdoctor) - A one-stop build analyzer for Rspack and Webpack.
 - [sinclairzx81/zero](https://github.com/sinclairzx81/zero) - A 3D renderer written in JavaScript and rendered to the terminal.
 - [mifi/lossless-cut](https://github.com/mifi/lossless-cut) - The swiss army knife of lossless video/audio editing
 - [mayneyao/eidos](https://github.com/mayneyao/eidos) - Offline alternative to Notion.
 Eidos is an extensible framework for managing your personal data throughout your lifetime in one place.